 - Educate people about the nature and ecological role of invertebrates, their sentience and cognitive abilities, and the impact human activities have on them.

-- Include invertebrate species that are known to suffer pain such as crabs, crayfish, lobsters and cephalopods, as well as those that are likely to do so (such as other complex invertebrates), under the definition of ‘animal’ in animal protection laws in all states and territories (see the Definition of Animal policy).
+- Include invertebrate species that are known to suffer pain such as crabs, crayfish, lobsters and cephalopods, as well as those that are likely to do so (such as other complex invertebrates), under the definition of ‘animal’ in animal protection laws in all states and territories (see the Animal Definition Policy).

 - Mandate the humane treatment of invertebrates under state and territory animal protection laws without exceptions.